-The Director of the Institute of Museum and Library Services, with the advice of the Museum and Library Services Board, selects the recipients of the National Medals.
-In addition to the Medal, IMLS may grant a monetary award.
+The Director of the Institute of Museum and Library Services, with the advice of the National Museum and Library Services Board, selects the recipients of the National Medals.
+In addition to the Medal, IMLS may provide a monetary award.

-When are the recipients of the National Medal announced?
+When are the recipients of the National Medal notified?

-- In general: Aquariums, Arboretums/Botanical Gardens, Art Museums, Children’s/Youth Museums, General Museums, Historic Houses/Sites, History Museums, Natural History/Anthropology Museums, Nature Centers, Planetariums, Science/Technology Centers, Specialized Museums, and Zoos may be nominated for the National Medal for Museum Service if they: are either a unit of State or local government or a private nonprofit organization that has tax-exempt status under the Internal Revenue Code;
+Aquariums, Arboretums/Botanical Gardens, Art Museums, Children’s/Youth Museums, General Museums, Historic Houses/Sites, History Museums, Natural History/Anthropology Museums, Nature Centers, Planetariums, Science/Technology Museums, Specialized Museums, and Zoos may be nominated for the National Medal for Museum Service if they are either a unit of State or local government or a private nonprofit organization that has tax-exempt status under the Internal Revenue Code;

-A public or private nonprofit agency which is responsible for the operation of a museum may apply on behalf of the museum.
+A public or private nonprofit agency that is responsible for the operation of a museum may be nominated if it manages a museum.

-- In general: Academic and Research Libraries/Archives, Digital Libraries, Library Associations, Library Consortia, Public Libraries, Research Libraries/Archives that make information available to the public and that are not an integral part of an institution of higher learning, Public School Libraries, and Private or Special Libraries that are considered libraries as determined by the State in which they are located, may be nominated for the National Medal for Library Service.
-They should also be: either a unit of State or local government or be a private nonprofit organization that has tax-exempt status under the Internal Revenue Code; and
+Academic and Research Libraries/Archives, Digital Libraries, Library Associations, Library Consortia, Public Libraries, Research Libraries/Archives that make information available to the public and that are not an integral part of an institution of higher learning, Public School Libraries, Tribal Libraries, and Private or Special Libraries that are considered libraries as determined by the State in which they are located, may be nominated for the National Medal for Library Service.
+They should also be either a unit of State or local government or be a private nonprofit organization that has tax-exempt status under the Internal Revenue Code; and

-Previous library or museum medal recipients may reapply after ten years.
+Previous library or museum medal recipients may be nominated again after ten years.

 Who may nominate a library or museum for the National Medal?

-Anyone, including the institution's employees, board members, members of its community, and elected officials, may nominate a museum or library for this honor.
+Anyone, including the organization’s employees, board members, members of its community, and elected officials, may nominate a museum or library for this honor.

 What steps should nominators take?

-- If someone outside of the institution wants to make a nomination, they should notify the museum or library directly and ask them to complete and submit the nomination form in advance of the deadline.
+If someone outside the organization wants to make a nomination, they should notify the museum or library directly and ask them to complete and submit the Nomination Form.

 What is the deadline for submitting the Nomination Form?